pumatimurkas/hackaton-DAG-22/README.md

+# Online Marketplace Data Analysis

+## Background
-Background: We operate an online marketplace that collects user data and stores it in HDFS using a JSON-like file format.
-This data includes information about user sessions represented in JSON.
-Based on this data, our objective was to develop dashboards for business analysts.
+We operate an online marketplace that collects user data and stores it in HDFS using a JSON-like file format.
+This data captures details about user sessions, all formatted in JSON.
+Using this data, we aimed to create insightful dashboards for our business analysts.

-Storage Structure:
+## Storage Structure
-We've implemented two layers due to limited time for development.
-In the future, we can enhance the storage architecture.
+Our data storage is designed in two layers:

+- **Layer 1 - Staging**:
-Layer 1 - Staring: This is a replica of the data sourced from HDFS.
-If needed, we can always derive new metrics and dashboards from this data.
-The data here accumulates incrementally and is partitioned by date.
+  - A mirror of the data sourced directly from HDFS.
+  - Data in this layer accumulates incrementally and is organized by date.
+  - Offers flexibility to derive new metrics and dashboards as needed.

+- **Layer 2 - Data Marts**:
-Layer 2 - Data Marts: This is a specifically defined schema in Postgres.
-It contains pre-processed data ready for further visualization in Metabase.
+  - A defined schema in Postgres.
+  - Contains processed data, primed for visualization in Metabase.

-Purchase Definition for Visualizations:
+_Note_: Our current two-layer approach was chosen due to developmental time constraints.
+Future enhancements to the storage architecture are planned.

+## Visualization Definitions
-For the 2nd and 3rd visualizations, a purchase is identified by the following sequence of client clicks: product page -> carts -> payments -> confirmations.
+For our 2nd and 3rd visualizations, a purchase is defined by the following sequence of client actions:

+- `product page` -> `carts` -> `payments` -> `confirmations`

-For other click sequences, we cannot confirm that the client proceeded to the cart and completed the purchase without cancelling it.
+For sequences differing from the above, we lack the certainty that the client completed their purchase without any cancellations.